-The United Nations released its annual Climate Change report highlighting the progress made on tackling climate change in 2018, ahead of the upcoming Bonn Climate Change Conference at the end of June.
+The United Nations (UN) released its annual climate change report highlighting the progress made on tackling climate change in 2018, ahead of the upcoming Bonn Climate Change Conference at the end of June.

 UN Climate Change Executive Secretary Patricia Espinosa said in the report that the world showed readiness and determination to act on climate change.
 “I have hope,” she said.
 “Alongside new scientific evidence and the increasingly observable signs of climate change – from melting glaciers to massive storms – 2018 showed that the world is now ready and determined to act.”

 The report covered key achievements of the United Nations Framework Convention on Climate Change (UNFCCC) intergovernmental process, particularly in building a consensus around the urgency of action and policy pathways on a global scale.
 It highlighted the impacts of those activities in support of the Convention, the Kyoto Protocol, and the Paris Agreement, which collectively comprise the action framework.

 It cited the Katowice climate package, through which the international community agreed on a host of norms in December 2018 to get the Paris Agreement going, as a major achievement.
 The package provides an operational framework for climate action and guidance on tracking and evaluating efforts at the international level.
 It outlines how countries will report on their Nationally Determined Contributions (NDCs), the specific actions they will take and how they can communicate their progress.
 This includes mitigation and adaptation measures, as well as financial support for developing countries.